Petemab/Commuter-crawl/readme.md

 * Adding Google Routes to show distance between bars and stations would also add something.

-* I would like to restyle the app, which I tink would lift it a lot.
+* I would like to restyle the app, which I think would lift it a lot.

-* It would be interesting to try and replicate in a new framwork.
+* It would be interesting to try and replicate in a new framework.

+* I'd like to go back and neaten up the code.